 His English accent added to the humour and poignancy of his statement of fact.
 It reminded me of a passage from Wordsworth’s “Ode: Intimations of Immortality”.

 That though the radiance which was once so bright be now forever taken from my sight.
-Though nothing can bring back the hour of splendor in the grass, glory in the flower.
+Though nothing can bring back the hour of splendour in the grass, glory in the flower.
 We will grieve not, rather find strength in what remains behind – William Wordsworth.

 The melancholic tone in the English lad’s voice suggested a part of his life was over.
 I felt a connection as I too feel that the bright radiance has dimmed.
-But not so much as to forsake a playfulness, a childlike sensibility that can see the splendor in something so mundane as grass.
+But not so much as to forsake a playfulness, a childlike sensibility that can see the splendour in something so mundane as grass.

 The ordinary grass is still splendid.
 It hasn’t changed.
 The feeling we have may not be as intense but the beauty of simplicity is there to be cherished.